We reveal the top locations made famous by TV Series and Film

 Most people get a buzz when they see a location they know and love pop up in a TV show or movie.
 The thought that one of your favourite actors has been in your neck of the woods (maybe at your local coffee shop!) gives a warm, fuzzy six degrees of separation feeling.
 Even more of a thrill can be seeing familiar surroundings dressed up to look like a different time period or even other city.
 Much to the delight of Mancunians, one of Manchester’s oldest library buildings stood in for a 1920s Westminster in series five of Peaky Blinders and the city’s Northern Quarter was recently transformed into New York City to film the Marvel movie ‘Morbius’ which is due out in 2020.
 Research shows us that lots of the UK’s cities, towns and their buildings often act as movie sets, but what places have pulled in the most production crews?

-Here at Jurys Inn, we wanted to find out where in the UK has featured in the most films and TV series.
-To try and answer that question, we’ve trawled through 5915 IMDb movie listings to find the most popular filming locations across the UK.
+Here at Jurys Inn, we wanted to find out where in the UK and Ireland has featured in the most films and TV series.
+To try and answer that question, we’ve trawled through 5915 IMDb movie listings to find the most popular filming locations across the UK and Ireland.

 Unsurprisingly, our sprawling Capital City, London, is streets ahead in the list with 10 times as many listings as anywhere else in the UK, appearing 1,008 times as a filming location in the data, showing the city in all its glory in movies such as Spiderman: Far From Home and Harry Potter and the Deathly Hallows: Part 1.